rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Example:
 ><CITE>Printed by William Clowes and Sons, Limited ...</CITE>
->(*Comment:* full manufacturer’s name reads: printed by William Clowes and Sons, Limited, Stamford Street and Charing Cross.)
+>(*Comment*: full manufacturer’s name reads: printed by William Clowes and Sons, Limited, Stamford Street and Charing Cross.)

 <a name="4.223.3.3">4.223.3.3</a> Record words or phrases indicating the function performed by an agent as they appear on the source of information.